bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

 # Prelude

-For the past few months, I've been building [a couple of](https://github.com/barryWhiteHat/maci) [toy dApp projects](https://github.com/kendricktan/simple-zk-rollups) on Ethereum that ultilizes zero knowledge proofs, specifically zk-SNARKs.
+For the past few months, I've been building [a couple of](https://github.com/barryWhiteHat/maci) [toy dApp projects](https://github.com/kendricktan/simple-zk-rollups) on Ethereum that ultilize zero knowledge proofs, specifically zk-SNARKs.

 As there is little material out there regarding building dApps that ultilizes zero knowledge proofs, I thought I would share my experience building one in a blog post.

-The goal of this blog post is to act as a practical guide to help guide readers build their first zero knowledge dApp (i.e. no maths here sorry).
+The goal of this blog post is to act as a practical guide to help readers build their first zero knowledge dApp (i.e. no maths here sorry).

 Note: This blog post assumes that the reader has a _basic_ understanding of [public-key cryptography](https://www.cloudflare.com/learning/ssl/how-does-public-key-encryption-work/), and how to [deploy](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) and [interact](https://docs.ethers.io/ethers.js/html/api-contract.html) with smart contracts in JavaScript.

 # Overview

-We will be building a zk-dApp that proves if a user belong to a certain group or not, without revealing who that particular user is.
+We will be building a zk-dApp that proves if a user belongs to a certain group or not, without revealing who that particular user is.

-The user flow of said zk-dApp would be like so:
+The user flow of said zk-dApp might look like:

 ![](https://i.imgur.com/ZheTWPV.png)